Pope warns of risks of tensions between US and Iran in policy speech paNOW | Prince Albert, Saskatchewan - Mash Viral

 Francis opened his comments by praising the hopes of young people, especially as they take the lead and call more attention to the threat of climate change.

 Francis has made care for the environment a pillar of his papacy.
-Vatican officials praised the global youth movement fueled by Swedish teen-climate activist Greta Thunburg, who met Francis last year.
+Vatican officials praised the global youth movement fueled by Swedish teen climate activist Greta Thunberg, who met Francis last year.

 In his remarks, Francis complained with “grave concern” that international leaders turned out to be deaf to the cries of the planet, the poor and the young people who demand faster action to curb global warming.
 He cited leaders’ failure to adopt new rules to reduce carbon emissions at a climate conference in Madrid last month.